wiktorspryszynski/nom-nom/README.md

 # NomNom

-Meal planning and diet/exercise tracking app for 2 users.<br>
+Meal planning and diet/exercise tracking app.<br>
 Installable as a PWA on mobile and desktop.

 **Domain:** [fit.spryszynski.pl](https://fit.spryszynski.pl)